 Do you have mulberries growing near you?
 Ever gathered them before?
 Leave your favorite mulberry recipes in the comments!

-Pin to save these mulberry recipes for later!
+Pin to save this foraging info and mulberry recipes for later!

 Photo credits: maxpixel, ShenXin, byrev